 Carry along this coast road without turning off, and you’ll travel round the tip of the peninsula.

 See the boating lakes, Marine Hall and The Mount, the seafront and North Euston Hotel, beach and RNLI.
 Then the docks and finally Asda and Affinity Lancashire.

 From the RNLI turn right and go inland down any of the side streets and you’ll come to the main shopping street and market.

 Coming to Fleetwood from the motorway network or inland, pick up the main A585 and stick with it and follow the signs for Fleetwood.

-Eventually you will see the Freeport on your right, and Asda on your left.
-At this roundabout if you turn left you arrive at Lord Street which is the end of the main high street (and the opposite end of town to the market).
+Eventually you will see Affinity Lancashire on your right, and Asda on your left.
+At this roundabout if you turn left you arrive at Lord Street which is the end of the main high street.
+This is the opposite end of town to the market.

-Carry on along the main road at the Asda/Freeport roundabout and you’ll pass the new Same Day Health Centre and the old docks.
+Carry on along the main road at the Asda/Affinity Lancashire roundabout and you’ll pass the new Health Centre and the old docks.

-Then the RNLI and beach with the North Euston Hotel on your left, and carry on round to the Marine Hall, boating lakes, golf course, and finally end up back on the main road to Cleveleys.
+Next is the RNLI and beach with the North Euston Hotel on your left.
+Carry on round to the Marine Hall, boating lakes, golf course, and finally end up back on the main road to Cleveleys.
 Turn left off this road anywhere from Asda to the RNLI and you are a short hop from the shopping areas and market.

 There is a pay and display car park in Fleetwood near the market on Albert Street.
 Another one is at the other side of the market on Custom House Lane/off Victoria Street.
 Wyre residents can park here for free for two hours with a residents permit.

-There is plenty of free on street parking all over Fleetwood, including on Lord Street, making it easy to stop off and pick up what you need to buy.
+There is plenty of free on street parking all over Fleetwood, including on Lord Street.
+It’s easy to stop off and pick up what you need to buy.